fpereiro/gotoB/readme.md

 If the user clicks on the button, `counter` will be updated, the brick function will be updated, and then the button's event handler will look like this: `"B.call ('set', 'counter', 2)"`.

-Let's now see another example, to illustrate other aspects of `B.ev`: we'll create a button that, when clicked, will say an event with verb `submit` and path `data`.
+Let's now see another example, to illustrate other aspects of `B.ev`: we'll create a button that, when clicked, will call an event with verb `submit` and path `data`.

 ```javascript
 ['button', {onclick: B.ev ('submit', 'data')}]
 ```

-You can pass extra arguments when saying an event.
+You can pass extra arguments when calling an event.
 For example, if you want to pass an object of the shape `{update: true}` you can instead write:

 ```javascript
 ['button', {onclick: B.ev ('submit', 'data', {update: true})}]